mroshaw/mroshaw.github.io/Subnautica2/moddingunrealengine.md

 - **UE4SS** - provides the Lua scripting runtime and developer tools (Live Viewer, Console, etc) for identifying game objects and classes.
 - **FModel** - used to analyse existing game structure, configuration, and assets.
 - **UAssetGUI** -  for viewing and editing `.uasset` files directly.
-- **UnrealPak** - used to package the mod into .pak, .ucas, .utoc files required by the game.
+- **retoc** - used to package the mod into .pak, .ucas, .utoc files required by the game.
 - **Unreal Engine** - depending on the complexity of the mod, you may need a full UE install to package.

 ## Blueprint/code mods